mindcruzer/rbc-statement-to-csv/README.md

-# RBC PDF Statement Reader
+# RBC Statement To CSV

-Converts RBC credit card PDF Statements to CSV format.
+This program will read transaction data out of RBC credit card statements, and put them in a .csv file with the following columns:

+- Transaction date
+- Posting date
+- Description
+- Amount

 ## Requirements
 - Python 3.8+